zombieCraig/DartRPG/memory-bank/systemPatterns.md

 - Consider moving to a more structured state management solution like Bloc or Redux for complex state
 - Extract repository logic from providers into dedicated repository classes
 - Implement a more robust offline-first data synchronization strategy
+- Enhance the Quest model with support for dependencies and prerequisites

 ### Scalability Improvements
 - Database solution (SQLite) for larger datasets
-- Pagination for lists of games, characters, etc.
+- Pagination for lists of games, characters, quests, etc.
 - More efficient serialization/deserialization
+- Optimized quest filtering and sorting for large datasets

 ### Technical Debt Areas
 - Improve test coverage
 - Enhance error handling with more specific error types
 - Refine the logging system with more structured log entries
+- Optimize quest data persistence for better performance